Aldaviva/local-ipv4-address/README.md

 All of the other Node.js modules I found picked the address of the first or a random external interface from `os.networkInterfaces()`, or did a reverse DNS lookup on the hostname.
 What if I have some loopback interfaces, VMware virtual interfaces, an OpenVPN connection, wifi, and an ethernet cable all connected?
 I sure don't want to tell some LAN user to access my web server at `127.0.1.1`.

-This module chooses the local IP address based on the interface that contains the default gateway.

 Under the hood, it just executes `route.exe`, `netstat`, or `ifconfig` and parses the output with regular expressions.

-Tested on Windows, Linux, Mac OS, and FreeBSD.

 ## Installation